-Your treatment plan may include a combination of the treatments discussed above.
+Your treatment plan may include a combination of the treatments discussed above, or additional treatment options that are only used to treat metastatic breast cancer.
 However, surgery and radiation therapy may be used more often to manage symptoms in other parts of the body than to treat the cancer.
 Palliative care will also be important to help relieve symptoms and side effects.

 Finishing treatment and the chance of recurrence